richburroughs/dojo201904/dojo.md

 ---

-#Run experiments to duplicate an incident
+#Run experiments to simulate an incident you've had

 ---

 #Continuous Chaos
+^Run experiments in CI/CD pipeline
+^We still do Game Days
+^Chaos tools need an API or some other way to kick them off

 ---